BrianHenryIE/php-diff-test/README.md

 It also checks `tests` for Codeception `*.suite.y*ml` files, and assumes a file named `unit.cov` corresponds with `unit.suite.yml` to determine should the output be formatted for `codecept run...` syntax rather than PHPUnit `--filter="..."` syntax.

-Obviously, it's assumed you're working inside a Git repo and have previously generated code coverage.
+Obviously, it's assumed you're working inside a Git repo and have previously generated code coverage (in PHP `.cov` format).

+> ⚠️ This has been tested to just over 500 test cases.
+It will inevitably have its limits, when you should probably use [groups](https://docs.phpunit.de/en/10.5/annotations.html#group) to first generate the coverage to be filtered.

 ## TODO

-* I think the diff doesn't track unstaged/uncommitted files which could have code coverage
+* ~~I think the diff doesn't track unstaged/uncommitted files which could have code coverage~~
+* Tests written after the code coverage report are not included in the filter
 * Also run tests changed in the diff / run all tests changed since the code coverage was generated (merge/increment coverage?)
 * Allow specifying a hash to diff with – i.e. make pull requests run faster
 * https://github.com/sebastianbergmann/php-code-coverage/issues/571 – code coverage annotations make this tool less thorough